Hinduism in Singapore

 Hindu religion and culture in Singapore can be traced to the 7th century AD, when Temasek was a trading post of Hindu-Buddhist Srivijaya empire.
 A millennium later, a wave of immigrants from southern India were brought to Singapore, mostly as coolies and indentured labourers by the British East India Company and colonial British Empire.
 As with Malay peninsula, the British administration sought to stabilise a reliable labour force in its regional plantation and trading activities; it encouraged Hindus to bring family through the kangani system of migration, settle, build temples and segregated it into a community that later became Little India.

 There are currently about thirty main Hindu temples in Singapore.
-There were an estimated 172,963 Hindus in Singapore according to the 2020 Census constituting 5.0% of the Singapore's population.
+There were an estimated 172,963 Hindus in Singapore according to the 2020 Census constituting 5.0% of the Singapore's resident population.
 Almost all Hindus in Singapore are ethnic Indians (99%), with some who have married into Hindu families.
 Hinduism peaked at 5.5% of the total population in 1931.

 In Singapore, the Hindu festival of Deepavali is recognised as a national public holiday.
 Some non-Indians, usually Buddhist Chinese, participate in various Hindu activities.
 Unlike various states of Malaysia and Indonesia, Singapore places no restrictions on religious freedoms of Hindus.